How to choose the best duck breed(s) for you

 Unfortunately, there is no detailed data or research demonstrating exactly which breeds are better for various climate extremes.

-- For colder climates (Agricultural Zones 5 or lower), avoid Muscovies (which are adapted to warmer climates) and Runner ducks (which were bred in the tropics/Indonesia).
-Any other Mallard-derived breed will do well in cold climates provided they have a dry coop to bed down in at night that’s sheltered from wind.
+- For colder climates (Agricultural Zones 5 or lower), avoid Muscovies (which are adapted to warmer climates) and Runner ducks (which were bred in the tropics.)
+Any other Mallard-derived breed will do well in cold climates provided they have a dry coop to bed down in at night that’s sheltered from the elements.

 - For warmer climates (Agricultural Zones 9+), pretty much any duck breed will do fine (Mallards and Mallard-derived breeds are tolerant of a wide range of weather, including heat).
-However, Muscovies and Runners are more likely to thrive in the hotter weather due to their genetics.
-In extreme hot climates (and summer weather), it’s especially important to make sure your ducks have access to swimming water and shade to cool off in.
+However, Muscovies and Runners are more likely to thrive in the hotter weather.
+In extreme hot climates (and extreme summer heat), it’s especially important to make sure your ducks have access to swimming water and shade to cool off in regardless of breed.

 If you live in one of these climate extremes, you may need to eliminate certain breeds from contention, even if they rank high based on other features that are important to you.